MSchnidman/MSchnidman.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD Candidate at the Department of Economics at the University of Virginia.
-My research focuses on industrial organization, with a particular interest in the economics of recommender systems and digital platforms.
-I am also interested in the economics of music.
+I am a Ph.D. candidate in Economics at the University of Virginia, expecting to graduate in May 2025.
+My research interests lie in Industrial Organization, Digital Economics and Applied Econometrics, with a particular focus on the impact of recommender systems on the music industry, as I explore in my job market paper, "Music Ex Machina: Do Recommender Systems Homogenize Music?"
+I also research digital platforms, media economics, and the economics of AI.